-Timeline: Project proposals for FY 2021-22 were solicited between July 1 and September 1, 2021 and announced in early 2022.
-Additional funding for FY 2022-23 was provided and project proposals are being accepted at this time; the portal will remain upon until September 1, 2022.
+Timeline: Project proposals for SFY 2021-2022 were solicited between July 1 and September 1, 2021, and announced in early 2022.
+Additional funding for SFY 2022-2023 was provided by the Legislature.
+The submission period for project proposals ended in September 2022 and awards were announced in February 2023.
+The grant agreements will adhere to the SFRF timelines.